-How Many Tasks does a New Patient Generate?
+How Many Office Tasks Does a New Patient Generate?

 When a new patient comes to your Chiropractic Practice, how many steps must your Front Desk person take to create a new patient account?

 Typically, a new patient comes in to fill out forms and then your Staff has to remember to copy their driver’s license and their insurance card.
 Next, the patient’s data has to be typed into a computer.
 Co-payments also have to be collected and future appointments need to be scheduled.
 Are all of these tasks being completed for every patient?
 How do you know?

 The Genesis Chiropractic Software can eliminate this memory management with a tool we call a Task Checklist.
 All of the steps are written down and turned into tasks that can be automatically assigned to your staff members.
 The Task Checklist is launched with every new patient and your staff will know exactly what to do without being told.
 The Practice Owner will be able to see at a glance if every task was done for every patient, which ensures a consistent patient experience in your office.
 It also gives you and your staff peace-of-mind knowing everything is done at the end of the day.
 Learn more with the free webinar that can be viewed right on this page.

 Jason: Well, good afternoon everyone and welcome.
 Jason Barnes and Jessica Pancoast here for this week’s webinar, and this week we’re actually talking about all of those tasks that have to be done for every patient or for every day or for every month in your practice and remembering to figure out what those tasks are and making sure that they get opened and then done.